NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 ```

 Node positions are ***not*** absolute locations.
 WLM could, in theory, select 6 physical compute nodes at physical location 1, 2, 3, 5, 8, 13, which would appear as directories `/node-0` through `/node-5` in the container path.

+Symlinks will be added to support the physical compute node names.
+Assuming a compute node hostname of `compute-node-1` from the example above, it would link to `node-0`, `compute-node-2` would link to `node-1`, etc.

 Additionally, not all container instances could see the same number of compute nodes in an indexed-mount scenario.
 If 17 compute nodes are required for the job, WLM may assign 16 nodes to run one Rabbit, and 1 node to another Rabbit.